isomerpages/govtech-lpa-acp/pages/I'm Unsure How To Begin.md

                                 <input class="toggle" id="accordion_7" name="accordion" type="radio">I am concerned about the legal process
                                 <div class="inner">
                             <p>
-You will only need to engage a lawyer if you wish to make an LPA Form 2.<br>
 The ACP is not a legal document and you do not need a lawyer to help you make one.
+You will only need to engage a lawyer if you wish to make an LPA Form 2.
                             </p>
                                 </div>
                                     </label>